ballerxdakid/dot/scripts/README.md

 ## Installation

+> ⚠️
+> If you don't understand what any script is doing and how, then don't
+> install it, period.
+You have been warned.

-Best way to use these is to grab them and put them into your own stuff.
+Best way to use these scripts is to *read them*, grab them and put them into your own stuff. ***For personal scripts only***, I've given in and started using the incredibly inefficient and insecure `/usr/bin/env` she-bang line convention, which pretty much ensures they will work on most any OS and distro.
-If the shebang lines don't work it means you are using a shitty operating system (not my problem, fuck off) or you want to use them on something besides Linux (again, fuck off).
-If you are one of the very few wanting to put something on Alpine (the god of all container OS distros) then you probably won't even read this and already will have fixed the other stuff to your liking.

 ## Legal